famiclone6502/DIY_Datalink_Adapter/README.md

 8. Ensure "Connected" is unchecked in VMware Workstation.
 9. Ensure "Connect at power on" is unchecked.
 10. Start the Windows 98 Virtual Machine.
-11. Open the Timex software inside Windows 98.
+11. Open the Timex software inside Windows 98 (make sure you choose to output to the Notebook Adapter).
 12. Intentionally fail the first device check with a sync or test.
 13. Go to Player > Manage > Virtual Machine Settings in VMware Workstation.
 14. Select the virual serial port you added earlier.